History and Legends of a Galaxy Far, Far Away

 —Henry David Thoreau

 The continuities are kept parallel to each other for maximum clarity and to show how they relate to each other.
 Each story is generally represented by a single entry, placed chronologically (and those that cannot be placed strictly chronologically are placed optimally for continuity and smoothness of storytelling).
-Each entry contains the title, the author, artist, and initial publication information.
+Each entry contains the title, the author, artist, and initial publication information, and when possible, a brief summary.
 Notes (hover above each entry or print to view) primarily include information related to placement and continuity (though certain entries warranted more random musings or commentary than others).
-Live links point to free resources like archived short stories, YouTube videos, etc. If you are interested in a straight read-through (watch-through, etc.), just follow the trail and ignore the text.
-The new dates and events column is an ongoing project to be filled in as I have time.
+Live links point to free resources like soundtracks, archived short stories, YouTube videos, Wookieepedia entries, etc., so I suggest hovering over each cell to see what's available.
+If you are interested in a straight read-through (watch-through, etc.), just follow the trail and ignore the text.
+If you want to listen to the soundtracks, just search for the words "music by".

 What is included in this chronology?